alexfernandez/alexfernandez.github.io/permanent/cv.md

 ## Education

-I have collaborated often with the education sector.
+I greatly enjoy teaching and learning, and have often been involved with the education sector.

 ### Physics Degree